 Local government bodies are taking interest in developing these networks because of their benefits to society on the whole.
 Reliable internet and consistent access to connectivity is quickly becoming a necessity for most of the population.
 Not only do people rely on it every day, but it helps improve infrastructure, services, and the efficiency of how we function as a community.

-In order to power this and many other applications within the realms of public safety, emergency services, and connected enterprises, local authorities are interested in funding municipal wireless networks to connect large areas and drive the development of connected Smart Cities.
+In order to power this and many other applications within the realms of public safety, emergency services, and connected enterprises, local authorities are interested in funding municipal wireless networks such as city WiFi networks to connect large areas and drive the development of connected Smart Cities.

 Are municipal wireless networks secure?